-3.3 THEME DEVELOPMENT WORKSHOPS
+3.4 THEME DEVELOPMENT WORKSHOPS

-The Theme Development Workshops (TDW) are a joint project of TAILOR, HumanE AI Net, VISION and CLAIRE.
+The Theme Development Workshops (TDW) are usually joint projects of TAILOR, HumanE AI Net, VISION, CLAIRE and further Networks.
 The overall goal is to identify the major challenges for AI in Europe together in groups of scientists, industrial actors and societal stakeholders.
 To this end, we are again bringing together high-level personas from major industry players with experts from the research community.
 This will help to co-develop an innovation agenda for AI in Europe.

 In the one-day workshop with 20-50 participants, there will be a rotating program of plenary presentations and discussion groups with a smaller number of participants in breakout sessions.
-The upcoming TDWs are on the topic of "Mitigation Bias & Disinformation" and "AI for Future Manufacturing".
+The topics of the TDWs are focusing on specifc domains.
+The dates for a TDW on the topic of "Mitigation Bias & Disinformation" is 11th of May via a virtual format (see below).